bcgov/pahwq/tests/testthat/_snaps/kd-calc.md

     Output
       [1] 279.38

-# kd_305 warns when outside DOC range
+# kd_305 replaces when outside DOC range

     Code
       round(kd_305(0.1), 2)
     Condition
       Warning:
-      Estimating the light attenuation coefficient (Kd) from DOC works best for DOC values between 0.2 and 61 mg/L.
-    Output
+      DOC value supplied is less than the minimum valid DOC.
+Replacing with 0.2 Output
-      [1] 0.19
+      [1] 0.29

 ---